 Jonathan Haek is a composer and flutist originally from Portland, Oregon.
 Dr. Haek is the Director of the School of Music Technology and Creativity at the Victoria Conservatory of Music.
 He currently teaches Aural Skills courses for the VCM’s Department of Postsecondary Studies, and is the designer, developer, and instructor of the new postsecondary Certificate of Music Technologies program offered in partnership with Camosun College.
 Jon’s interests lie at the intersections of music, math, and technology.
 His projects have involved collaboration with modern dance choreographers, free improvisation, interactive and computer music composition, and Fibonacci numbers as compositional tools.
 Dedicated to […]

-Andrea Cave has always enjoyed interacting with people of all ages and backgrounds.
+Andrea Cave-De Vries has always enjoyed interacting with people of all ages and backgrounds.
 Her interest in psychology, wellness, and music led her to pursue training in the field of music therapy.
 Andrea studied at Camosun College before transferring to Capilano University where she completed an Honours Bachelor of Music Therapy degree in September 2013.
-During practicum placements, Andrea worked with cancer patients, geriatrics with dementia, and children with various special needs.
-Her internship at the VCM, under Dr. Johanne Brodeur, included work on-site and within the community.
-Andrea continues to provide supportive music therapy for children with autism, developmental, physical, (…)
+During practicum placements, Andrea worked with patients with cancer, geriatrics with dementia, and children with various special needs.
+Her internship at the VCM, under Dr. Johanne Brodeur, included work on-site and within the community. (…)

 Kim Brame joined the VCM faculty in 2010.
 Kim brings to the VCM 25 years of work experience with infants to teens in Great Britain and in Canada.
 She graduated from Capilano University in North Vancouver with a Bachelor of Music Therapy (BMT) in 2001, and gained accreditation with the Canadian Association for Music Therapy in 2004.
 She developed her music therapy private practice in Vancouver between 2001 and 2010, including children and young adults with developmental delay and anxiety disorder.
 In addition, Kim works with adults with a mental illness.
 Kim has also worked five consecutive years as a (…)